tanmay1501/ProofIt/README.md

 ### Proofing Recommendations

-SafeProof not only identifies hazards but also provides users with practical recommendations on how to proof or secure the identified objects.
+Guard AI not only identifies hazards but also provides users with practical recommendations on how to proof or secure the identified objects.
 This may include suggestions for proper storage, installation of safety devices, or relocation of items to safer locations.

 ## Getting Started

 ### Installation

-To install SafeProof, follow these steps:
+To install Guard AI, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/ProofIt.git`
+1. Clone the repository: `git clone https://github.com/your-username/Guard-AI.git`
 2. Navigate to the project directory: `cd frontend`
 3. Install dependencies: `npm install`

 ### Usage

-1. Open the Shield Pro app on your device.
+1. Open the Guard AI app on your device.
 2. Upload a pre recorded video to our website.
 4. Receive real-time feedback on identified hazards and proofing recommendations.